sebsto/amplify-ios-workshop/MOB304/instructions/content/70_add_custom_gui/30_customized_ui.md

 }
 {{< /highlight >}}

-You can view the whole code changes for this section [from this commit]() TODO.
+You can view the whole code changes for this section [from this commit](https://github.com/sebsto/amplify-ios-workshop/commit/bb8c87d359c8970ff10d5e06cc49786ee5965e4f).

 ## Build and Test